Cracking tech interviews and getting that employment letter is no easy task.

 This comprehensive listing shows that Interview Camp offers solid technical coverage of all the aspects of coding that might come out in an interview.

-It is also here that their techniques format of training comes into play.
+It is also here that their techniques and format of training comes into play.

 For each technique, they explain practice problems and assign homework.